shuvro86/DockerSwarm-ec2/README.md

-Now from Mster, run the below command :
+## Now from Master, run the below command :

 ```docker node ls```